Sophia-Loizidou/Trivariate-wrapped-Cauchy-copula/README.md

 * Kato-Jones distribution
 * weibull distribution (for linear components)

+Any combination of the above distributions is possible.
 Data generation is currently not supported for Kato-Jones marginals.

-The trivariate wrapped Cauchy copula is proposed in LINK TO ARXIV PAPER and is a copula on the three dimensional torus that is given by:
+The trivariate wrapped Cauchy copula is proposed in S. Kato, C. Ley and S. Loizidou (2024): The trivariate wrapped Cauchy copula - a multi-purpose model for angular data (LINK TO ARXIV PAPER) and is a copula on the three dimensional torus that is given by:

 $$ c(u_1,u_2,u_3) =  c_2 \Bigl[ c_1 + 2 \left( \rho_{12} \cos (u_1 - u_2) + \rho_{13} \cos (u_1 - u_3) + \rho_{23} \cos (u_2 - u_3) \right) \Bigr]^{-1}$$